 Ohio Longitudinal Transition Study

-Collecting Data on State Performance Plan Indicator 14 Post-School Outcomes
+Collecting Data on Post-School Outcomes (Indicator 14)

-Ohio fulfills this obligation through the Ohio Longitudinal Transition Study (OLTS) which uses a survey designed to collect information on students' expectations at the end of their final year in high school and to follow up with these same students one year after they exit to see how well their expectations were met.
-The OLTS:
+Ohio fulfills this obligation through the Ohio Longitudinal Transition Study (OLTS), which is designed to collect information on students with disabilities’ expectations at the end of their final year in high school and their post-school outcomes, one year later.

 OLTS Annual Reports

 Last Modified: 9/27/2021 9:38:07 AM